OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 :::

 #### Repository URL
-18. Enter the full URL to the Git repository where you store the YAML files you want to deploy, e.g. **https://github.com/your-user/OctoPetShop.git**
+18. Enter the full URL to the Git repository where you store the YAML files you want to deploy, for example, `https://github.com/your-user/OctoPetShop.git`.

 :::figure
 ![Repository URL expander where the user's YAML files are stored.](/docs/getting-started/first-kubernetes-deployment/repository-url.png)
 :::

 #### Branch settings
-19. Provide the default branch you want to use, e.g. **master** if you’re using the sample repo.
+19. Provide the default branch you want to use, for example **master** if you’re using the sample repo.

 #### Paths
 20. Enter the relative path(s) to the YAML files you want to deploy to your cluster.
-If you’re using the sample repo, the path will be **k8s/*.yaml**
+If you’re using the sample repo, the path will be `k8s/*.yaml`.

 :::figure
 ![The Paths expander that lets users specify the paths to their YAML files using glob patterns.](/docs/getting-started/first-kubernetes-deployment/paths.png)